- Step 1: Understanding Executive Condominiums

 Normal Progressive Payment Scheme (NPS): Your home loan will be disbursed according to the construction stages of your executive condo.
 This means that your home loan repayments will commence much earlier.

 Deferred Payment Scheme (DPS): After the down payment of 20% to book your executive condo (5% in cash and the remaining 15% using either cash or CPF), the balance of 80% financed through a bank loan will only take effect when your executive condo receives its TOP.
-But, you have to be aware that the purchase price of your executive condo under DPS will be 2-3% higher, accounting for the interests the developer forgo for receiving the bulk of the payments later.
-However, DPS can benefit buyers who are servicing existing housing loans.
+However, the purchase price under DPS is typically 2-3% higher to account for the delayed payment to the developer.
+DPS can benefit buyers with existing housing loans as they need not service two housing loans concurrently.

 The schedule of payments for both schemes is shown below: